Flamz-8/csc299-project/FINAL/README.md

 # Pro Study Planner

-Terminal-based personal knowledge management app for students that combines note-taking and task management in a single CLI tool.
+**Version 0.2.0** - Terminal-based personal knowledge management app for students that combines note-taking and task management in a single CLI tool.

 ---